 With the adoption of the Fundamental Law, Hungary became the final post-communist country in Europe to scrap its communist-era constitution.

 Adoption of a new constitution was not part of the Fidesz platform for 2010 national elections, though the party had previously cited the need replace the communist-era constitution (source in Hungarian).
 Introduction of a new constitution was, however, part of the Orbán government’s System of National Cooperation announced shortly after Fidesz’s landslide victory in the the May 2010 general election (source in Hungarian).

 The Fidesz government declined to hold a national referendum regarding the Fundamental Law on the grounds that citizens would not be capable of making an informed decision regarding such a lengthy and complex document (source in Hungarian).
-The government did, however, send questionnaires, called the National Consultation, to the entire adult population of Hungary asking for opinion regarding the content of the new constitution (see National Consultation on the Fundamental Law).
+The government did, however, send questionnaires to the entire adult population of Hungary asking for opinion regarding the content of the new constitution (see National Consultation on the Fundamental Law).

 Hungary’s National Assembly adopted the Fundamental Law by a vote of 262 to 44 with one abstention on April 18, 2011.
 Of the four parties represented in the National Assembly, only those from the Fidesz-KDNP alliance voted to approve the Fundamental Law.
 Representatives from the radical-nationalist opposition Jobbik party voted against adoption of the Fundamental Law, while those from the democratic-opposition Hungarian Socialist Party and Politics Can Be Different party did not participate in the vote to protest the their lack of participation in framing the law (source in Hungarian).
 The opposition thus played no role in either the drafting or the adoption of the Fundamental Law.